cryptool-org/cryptool1/readme-source.txt

 3. The programs (CrypTool.exe and AES-Tool.exe)
    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Remark:
-The following paragraphs always contain the menu items in German and Englisch.
+The following paragraphs always tell the German and English names of the menu items.

 The project files, which can be opened with MS-Visual C, are located at
 - Visual Studio 6: ..\CrypTool\CrypTool.dsw